kiaconatyx/employee-app/README.md

 This app uses the Single Responsibility Principle

-Features
+Features:
-Manage a single employee using employee model
+1. Manage a single employee using employee model

-Manage employee list arrays with an EmployeeAPI class Work with user ID in main class (main.kt)
+2. Manage employee list arrays with an EmployeeAPI class

+3. Work with user ID in main class (main.kt)

-Menu driven with basic CRUD functions (update)
+4. Menu driven with basic CRUD functions (update)

-Kotlin Logging
+5. Kotlin Logging

-calculate individual sections of employee payslip Formatting with string templates
+6. Calculate single sections of employee payslip

+7. Formatting with string templates